wwce/google-cloud-vmseries-builds/architecture-demos/vmseries-hub-spoke/README.md

 ## (Optional) Destroy Environment

-If you would like to destroy the environment, from the directory `vmseries-hub-spoke-common` in Google Cloud shell, enter the following commands into Google Cloud Shell from the directory.
+If you would like to destroy the environment, from the directory `vmseries-hub-spoke` in Google Cloud shell, enter the following commands into Google Cloud Shell from the directory.

 ```
 terraform destroy -auto-approve